StrawberryChocolateFudge/Commitment-Service-for-XMR-HTLC-Swaps/readme.md

 ### Considerations
 * The users need to have 2 browser windows open.
 One to use the Commitment Service's interface and one to do a swap with a browser wallet on chain
-* It can however be used as a JSON API and embedded into applications/websites or served as an IFRAME
+* It can however be used as a JSON API and embedded into applications/websites or served in an IFRAME
-* It must stay online, else there can be loss of funds due to the HTLC timelock expiration, but secret recovery mechanisms can be implemented in many ways
+* It must stay online, else there can be loss of funds due to the HTLC timelock expiration, the biggest challenge for security is DDOS mitigation
-* The Commitments can be used to query for the XMR address  (only while the commitment is valid)  The XMR addresses are never stored on smart contract chains this way.
+* The Commitments can be used to query for the XMR address (only while the commitment is valid) so  the XMR addresses never need to be stored on smart contract chains this way

 ### Monetizing
 The Commitment Service is a paid service that works with a `pay per commitment` model.
-Payments are needed also to stop malicious users from requesting too many commitments.
+Api billing is needed also to stop malicious users from requesting too many commitments.

 Example:
 * Bob deposits XMR to the Commitment Service's address